Back to Library

 - Take the shape of the container they are in.

-- Particles are closer together than in gases but still move freely.
+- Particles are closer together than in gases and move more slowly, but still relatively freely.

 Solids: